nicmarti/hotel-quarkus-demo/README.md

 >  mvn compile quarkus:dev

 In this mode you can make changes to the code and have the changes immediately applied, by just refreshing your browser.

-    Hot reload works even when modifying your JPA entities.
-    Try it!
-Even the database schema will be updated on the fly.

 ### Run Quarkus in JVM mode